“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 “Huh?”
 Varhi let out.

 “Even if we get a key, how are we going to reach it when the hole to it is all the way up there?”
 She pressed.
 “I doubt we’ll be able to find a ladder intact.
 Like, just look at this place.
-We don’t have the freedom to just go around looking for one, either.”
+We don’t have the freedom to just go around looking for one either," she pointed out.

 Varhi paused, thinking, and slowly his thoughtful expression became one of frustration… then sudden realization.
 “My boots.”